-From 21 March 2017, Van Gogh’s 'Seascape at Scheveningen' and 'Congregation Leaving the Reformed Church in Nuenen' will resume their place in the museum’s permanent collection.
-After 14 years these stolen paintings return to the Van Gogh Museum.
+They're home again!
+Van Gogh’s 'Seascape at Scheveningen' and 'Congregation Leaving the Reformed Church in Nuenen' are on display in the museum’s permanent collection from 22 March until 14 May 2017.
+After 14 years these stolen paintings are back at the Van Gogh Museum.

 Recovered in Naples